Women in the Civilian Pilot Training Program and Civil Air Patrol: civilian pilots at College Park during WWII

 Women civilian pilots

-In the late 1930s and early 1940s, women were breaking barriers and broadening their horizons by learning to fly.
+In the late 1930s and early 1940s, women broke barriers and broadened their horizons by learning to fly.

-As tensions built in Europe, a desire for military preparedness led to the creation of the Civilian Pilot Training Program, and later the Civil Air Patrol, the US Airforce’s civilian wing, which aimed to increase the number of civilian pilots and bolster national security.
-These programs offered new and unique opportunities for women to study aeronautics and earn their wings.
+Building tensions in Europe and a desire for military preparedness, led the Civil Aeronautics Authority to create the Civilian Pilot Training Program in 1938, and the US Air Force to found the Civil Air Patrol in 1941.
+Both programs aimed to increase the number of civilian pilots and bolster national security.
+They offered new and unique opportunities for women to study aeronautics and earn their wings.
 However, being one of the first women to tread this path was not always easy.

 Civilian Pilot Training Program (CPTP)